truenas/documentation/content/SCALE/SCALETutorials/Datasets/EncryptionSCALE.md

 - data sharing
 ---

-TrueNAS SCALE offers ZFS encryption for your sensitive data in pools and datasets or Zvols.
+TrueNAS offers ZFS encryption for your sensitive data in pools and datasets or Zvols.

 {{< include file="/static/includes/EncryptionBackupKeys.md" >}}